 You will work through your local lender to apply for the Disaster Recovery Loan.
 This will be a 55%/45% participation, which means the bank will finance 55% of the loan and the RFA will finance the remaining 45% at 0%.
 Upon the farmer's completion of an application, your lender will apply for RFA participation.
 (The RFA must have a completed Master Participation Agreement with your lender on file).

 The farmer candidate must meet the following criteria:

-- Be an individual who is a resident of Minnesota or a domestic family farm corporation or family farm partnership as defined in section 500.24, subd.
+- Be a Minnesota resident or a domestic family farm corporation or family farm partnership as defined in section 500.24, subd.
 2;

 - Certify that the damage or loss was sustained within a county that was the subject of a state or federal disaster declaration, or due to the presence of a highly contagious animal disease, or due to an emergency determined by the RFA; or certify that the farm operations experienced a quantifiable loss of revenue due to human disease resulting in a declaration of a peacetime emergency in the state;

 - Demonstrate an ability to repay the loan;

-- Have received at least 50 percent of average annual gross income from farming for the past three years.
+- Have received at least 25% of annual gross income from farming for the past year.

 While all lending institutions are eligible to be part of the program, they are not required to do so.
 Their decision to join the program is voluntary.

 Each lender must enter into an agreement with the RFA and offer farm loans based upon certain pre-established rules in order to qualify for RFA participation.